-Dr. Moebius, our former chief medical officer, resigned as our chief medical officer in January 2024 but continues to provide advisory services to the company.
+Dr. Moebius, our former chief medical officer, resigned as our chief medical officer in January 2024 but continues to provide advisory services to the Company.
 Prior to his resignation, he was subject to an employment letter agreement with us, which had been entered into in September 2020.
 The employment agreement had no specific term and provided that Dr. Moebius was an atwill employee, as defined under applicable law, and superseded any prior employment or other service agreements between Dr. Moebius and us.

-In January 2023, the compensation committee of the board of directors approved an increase to Dr. Moebius's annual base salary from \$430,000 to \$465,000 effective as of January 1, 2023.
-In April 2023, in order to defray the costs associated with Dr. Moebius's mandatory and elective benefits contributions, the compensation committee of the board of directors approved an increase to Dr. Moebius's annual bonus stipend to 9.061% from 8.465% of his annual cash bonus and an increase to Dr. Moebius's monthly mandatory and elective benefit-related stipend to \$8,986, or \$5,475 plus 9.061% of his annual base salary, from \$5,200.
+In January 2023, our compensation committee approved an increase to Dr. Moebius's annual base salary from \$430,000 to \$465,000, effective as of January 1, 2023.
+In April 2023, in order to defray the costs associated with Dr. Moebius's mandatory and elective benefits contributions, our compensation committee approved an increase to Dr. Moebius's annual bonus stipend to 9.061% from 8.465% of his annual cash bonus and an increase to Dr. Moebius's monthly mandatory and elective benefit-related stipend to \$8,986, or \$5,475 plus 9.061% of his annual base salary, from \$5,200.
 For 2022 and 2023, Dr. Moebius was eligible for an annual target cash incentive payment equal to 40% of his base salary.